The CEO of Cambridge Analytica plans a book on its methods, and the US election

 He says CA works on campaigns for both left and right wing parties internationally.

-He accuses the tech community of being over-achingly left-leaning, which, he says, effectively became a business opportunity for firms servicing the Right wing of politics.
+He accuses the tech community of being overly Left-leaning, which, he says, effectively became a business opportunity for firms servicing the Right wing of politics.
 “Because of the dearth of talent, the Republicans were getting murdered in the tech arms race.
 That was the commercial opportunity, that was the one we sought to address… Had it been the other way around it might have been a different story.”

 Deflecting a question about whether they worked for the Pentagon he says “we’ve worked for global militaries all over the world.”